zhangjiangen11/voronoishatter/README.md

 # Features
-* ✅ Create complex fractures on both convex and concave meshes
+* ✅ Create complex fractures from both convex and concave meshes
 * ✅ Seamless Voronoi geometry and materials with high fidelity to your mesh
-* ✅ Create rigidbodies from fractures for cool physic simulations
+* ✅ Quickly generator rigidbodies from fractures for cool physic simulations
-* ✅ Multi-threaded worker class for parallelized
 * ✅ Native GDScript - use this in any Godot game
+* ✅ C# adapter classes for a seamless experience cross-language

 # Installation